 In addition to, and in conjunction with, the Centre for Small Farms, Just Us! has a farm in its backyard!
 The Just Us!
 Food Farm is comprised of four large gardens—a healing garden, farmers-in-residence garden, kitchen garden, and farmer-led research garden—with a circular gathering space at their center. ~Danielle Pierce

 Please help us celebrate this storytelling!
-Spread the word about our traveling art show and stay tuned for the announcement of our next location.
-And please share *your* stories with us.
-Comment below if you’ve seen the photovoice panels; let us know what you think.
+Share *your* stories with us.
+Comment below if you’ve seen the Photovoice panels; let us know what you think.
 Or get in touch via email – firstname.lastname@example.org